AdsJumbo/AdsJumbo.com/README.md

 These are full-screen ads that typically require the user to click through to continue with the app or the game.
 These generate more user engagement than standard banner ads and hence generate more ad revenue.

 # 3. Native Ads
 These are component-based ads - each piece of the advertiser's creative - is delivered to the app or web page as individual elements that you can choose to stitch into your page in any manner that fits your scenario the best.
-You can generate an ad creative optimizing on the style, look and feel and behavior to be very similar to the rest of your app screen or page in order to keep the most unobrtrusive end user experience.
+You can generate an ad creative optimizing on the style, look and feel and behavior to be very similar to the rest of your app screen or page in order to keep the most unobtrusive end user experience.

 # Getting Started
 # Step 1: Adding References - NuGet package